CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 But if you do, here's Waldo: `Asset.Database.ImportAll();`

-This is an expensive (!) database operation in that it scans the ENTIRE "Assets" tree and tests ALL (!) files for changes made EXTERNALLY (eg System.IO methods, bash scripts).
+Caution: This is an expensive (!) database operation in that it scans the ENTIRE "Assets" tree and tests ALL (!) files for changes made EXTERNALLY (eg System.IO methods, bash scripts).

 Refresh also unloads all unused (cached) resources, forcing them to be reloaded from disk on the next use.
 You can imagine how this has a negative impact on editor performance.

-So if you work with a SINGLE asset (or many in a loop) use the singular Save & Import methods, NOT SaveAllAssets.
-Likewise, if you modify an asset through AssetDatabase methods, you do **NOT** need to call Refresh().
-Ever!
+Since Refresh() has been excessively overused I decided to name it closer to what it actually does.

 ## Documentation